jianmin-chen/officehours/README.md

 At this point, OfficeHours is simply an MVP.
 There are so many more features that could be added to it in order to make it more usable.
 By features, I don't mean making it more complicated.
 That only causes problems.
 Rather, here are some of the features I would consider adding:

+* Public announcements to everyone in a group
 * A better designed sign up/log in page and dashboard page
 * Direct invite links + extra security to ensure that only those who received a user's invite link can join
 * More CRUD functions that haven't been included, such as the ability to update a group's open and close hours